 Tips for Clients:

 Know thyself, but trust the makeup artist, too.
 Love smokey eyes?
 Looking for a less-than-subtle lip?
 Knock yourself out!
 Make your requests known and provide images for examples.
-However, understand that those with experience in makeup artistry may encourage you toward a different direction (especially when it comes to weddings), but it is only with the intent of meeting or increasing your satisfaction.
+However, understand that a makeup artist may encourage you toward a different direction, but it is only with the intent of meeting or increasing your satisfaction.
 If you still prefer something different, that’s okay!
-The point is to be open.
+The point is to communicate and be open.

-Don’t base makeup expectations entirely on celebrity photos.
-While they can be excellent sources of inspiration, keep in mind that photos in magazines almost always involve airbrushing and Photoshop-editing.
-Additionally, celebrities pay thousands of dollars each year for top-of-the-line skin care routines that most of us can’t afford.
-It’s unrealistic to have Selena Gomez or Kate Hudson as the standard for what your skin should look like or how you should look in photos.
-Your face comes first, the makeup comes second.
+Don’t base makeup expectations on celebrity photos.
+While they can be excellent sources of inspiration, social media posts always involve filters, FaceTune, and other kinds of editing.
+Additionally, celebs pay thousands of dollars every year for top-of-the-line skin care routines and procedures that most of us can’t afford.
+Don’t set Kendall, Gigi, Bella, Rihanna, or anyone other than yourself as the standard for what you should look like.
+Your own face is the standard.